robbelouwet/masterthesis-forkskinny/reports/first_semester/christmas_holidays.md

 ### Sunday 01 jan

-I implemented my idea of packing 2 or all 4 slices in 1 value, and performing the permutation on this packed value.
+I implemented my idea of packing 2 or all 4 slices in 1 raw, and performing the permutation on this packed raw.

 - old non-bitsliced permutation: 56 cycles (using 2x 32 bit registers)
 - 4 times 1 permutation per slice_t: 131 cycles (using 4x 8 bit registers)